Masonic Traveler, 2010 Digital Illustration Gregory B Stewart

 Gregory B. Stewart

-This work was devised as the small frontispiece image for the work, The Apprentice, and used as the cover image for the book.
+This work was devised as the small frontispiece image and book cover for the work, The Apprentice,

 Originally appearing barely larger than a postage stamp, the symbolism at work in this image resonates much more deeply when observed at a larger scale.
 In it, the tree represents a literal tree of life, emulating the movement and nuance of the imagined tree of the Kabbalistic tradition.